smherwig/phoenix-makemanifest/README.md

 `PUBLIC_KEY_PEM_PATH` is the path to the timeserver's public key, in PEM format.  `PERCENT_CALLS` is the percentage of calls to direct to the timesever.
-For instance, if `1`, Graphene proxies all time-related system calls to the timeserver, if 0.5, Graphene proxies half of the calls.
+For instance, if `1`, Graphene proxies all time-related system calls to the timeserver; if `0.5`, Graphene proxies half of the calls.

 Example: